sudonitin/attendance-manager/README.md

 # attendance-manager
-keep a track of your attendance

-features
+features (underdevelopment)
-1- gives u real time notifications according 2 d timetable uploaded 2- calculates each subject attendance for each month 3- it will ask u whether u attended a particular lec or not
+1- gives u real time notifications according 2 d timetable uploaded<br>
+2- calculates each subject attendance for each month<br>
+3- it will ask u whether u attended a particular lec or not<br>